-Single packaged heat pumps are ready for easy and immediate installation and can be readily connected into the high static duct system of a home.
+This packaged heat pump is designed only for outdoor ground level installations and can be readily connected to the high static duct system of a home.
 This unit is completely assembled, wired, and run tested at the factory.
-This heat pump is designed for outdoor installation only.
 The only connections needed for installation are the supply and return ducts, line voltage, thermostat wiring and the condensate drain.

-Use of components other than those specified may invalidate AHRI Certification, Code Agency Listing, and limited warranty on the air conditioner.
+This unit has been tested for capacity and efficiency in accordance with AHRI standards and will provide many years of safe and dependable comfort, providing it is properly installed and maintained.
+Use of components other than those specified may invalidate AHRI certification, Code Agency Listing, and limited warranty on the heat pump.